Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Background

 The tropical polytope $ P$ consists of all points $\mathbf x$ whose type $S = (S_1,\dots, S_{n})$ has all $S_i$ nonempty.
 These are precisely the bounded regions of the subdivision of $\TP^{n-1}$ induced by the max-tropical hyperplanes $H_1,\dots H_r$ , as illustrated in \Cref{fig:trop-polytope}.
 Each collection of points with the same type is called a \emph{cell}.
 Each cell with all $S_i$ nonempty is a \emph{polytrope}: a tropical polytope that is classically convex \cite{JK}.
 In this way all tropical polytopes have a decomposition into polytropes.
-If $P$ is itself a polytrope, there is a unique maximal cell whose type is said to be the \emph{type} of the polytrope$~P$.
+A tropical polytope $P$ has a unique minimal set of points $V$ such that $P = \tconv(V)$ \cite[Prop.
+21]{DS}.
+If $P$ is itself a polytrope, then there is a unique maximal cell whose type with respect to $V$ is said to be the \emph{type} of the polytrope$~P$, a labeled refinement of the unlabeled combinatorial type of $P$ as a polytope.